luisdotcom/db-hub/db-hub/GETTING_STARTED.md

 2. Try different SQL queries on each database
 3. Check out the project structure in the main [README.md](../README.md)
 4. Customize theme colors in CSS variables
+5. **Install as App**: This application is a Progressive Web App (PWA).
+You can install it on your desktop or mobile device for an app-like experience.
+Look for the "Install" icon in your browser's address bar.

 ## Getting Help